 When you initially start your business, your major aim is to create your brand and grow quickly.
-Unfortunately, this does not happen overnight.
+Unfortunately, this does not happen overnight, especially learning accounting basics.
 Growth is a constant process that involves hard effort, patience, and dedication.
 There is no particular technique or secret method to surpass other businesses in the field or achieve rapid success.
 There are, however, tried-and-true methods for reaching growth milestones that may drive a firm to success.

 In business, it’s vital to rely on objective criteria to back up the sense that it’s time to develop.
 Specifics vary per industry, as they always do, but there are several patterns you can count on.
 Some of the most fundamental and consistent signs that you’re ready to expand include:

 Demand isn’t the sole indicator that you’re ready to expand, but you can’t expand unless you have it.
 If your product or service has a waiting list, you should think about expanding.